reidpr/quac/sphinx/map_reduce.rst

 ..
 Footnotes
    =========

-.. [#] I know that it's usually spelled MapReduce, but I think InterCapping is
+..
+[1] I know that it's usually spelled MapReduce, but I think InterCapping is
        stupid.

-.. [#] This is because (a) it's difficult to ensure that a new job is assigned
+..
+[2] This is because (a) it's difficult to ensure that a new job is assigned
        exactly the same set of nodes as a previous job and/or (b) node-local storage is explicitly wiped between jobs.

+..
+[3] This is the same as Hadoop Streaming; the goal is to make
+       ``quacreduce`` components with non-null values work without modification in that framework, though this is untested.

+..
+[4] Note that this contrasts with Hadoop Streaming, where a null key is
+       permitted but a null value isn't.